AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-dinner-with-family.md

 Rider laughed, "I know and lube and toys and..."
 He smirked, "I took a few the other night when we went out."

-"I'd prefer it if you bring your your girls back to the house and not some sleezy motel or something.
+"I'd prefer it if you bring your your girls back to the house and not some sleezy motel or something."
+I told Rider.

+He didn't blush.
+"I'll keep that in mind.
+Though I think Laker might have issues with that."

+"Laker can bring his boys home."

+Rider grinned up at me, "He's happier here with you.
+I think Dad pushes the girlfriend thing a little too much for him.
+It's not that he'd hate Lake or anything but
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM4MDAyOTEzLC02MDAzMjkwOTYsOTEwOT
-gzMjc3XX0=
+eyJoaXN0b3J5IjpbLTcxMTE0NDUsLTYwMDMyOTA5Niw5MTA5OD
+MyNzddfQ==
 -->